Systematic evolution of ligands by exponential enrichment: Chemically modified nucleotides

 Recently, SELEX has expanded to include the use of chemically modified nucleotides.
 These chemically modified oligonucleotides offer many potential advantages for selected aptamers including greater stability and nuclease resistance, enhanced binding for select targets, expanded physical properties - like increased hydrophobicity, and more diverse structural conformations.

 The genetic alphabet, and thus possible aptamers, is also expanded using unnatural base pairs the use of these unnatural base pairs was applied to SELEX and high affinity DNA aptamers were generated.

 SELEX variants and alternative aptamer selection methods

 FRELEX was developed in 2016 by NeoVentures Biotechnology Inc to allow the selection of aptamers without immobilizing the target or the oligonucleotide library.
 Immobilization is a necessary component of SELEX; however, it has the potential to inhibit key epitopes, and thus weaken the likelihood of successful binding, particularly when working with small molecules.
 FRELEX follows a similar overall methodology to SELEX; however, instead of immobilizing the target, the researcher introduces a series of random and blocker oligonucleotides to an immobilization field before introduction to the target.
 This allows the researcher to better target small molecules that may be lost during partitioning.
 It also can be used in some circumstances to select an aptamer library without knowing the target.

+Most modern aptamer selection methods strive to improve the conventional SELEX aptamer search method.
+Despite the publication of various methods aimed at increasing the affinity and specificity of aptamers, experimental approaches face limitations in the number and variety of sequences that can be examined and selected.
+Library capacity for SELEX experiments is practically limited to 1015 candidates, whereas, assuming there is a 4-monomeric repertoire from which pools can be created, there are ~1.6 × 1060 unique sequences in sequence space limited to a 100-residue matrix, which is clearly beyond experimental capabilities.
+The library of oligonucleotides must be extremely diverse and not contain linear, incapable of providing a stable spatial arrangement, and double-stranded structures; due to these limitations, oligonucleotide libraries can cover the diversity of only ~106 sequences.
+This means that existing aptamers may not fully cover the diversity of target molecules or may not have optimal properties due to limitations of the underlying method.
+To yield the best possible aptamers one must maximize the effectiveness of the discovery process and the library itself.